 A consortium agreement permits a student to attend another institution while receiving financial aid from their “home” school.
 The “home” school is where the student is matriculated in a degree or certificate program.
 Students may not receive financial aid at two schools for one academic period.
 It is important to speak with your “home” school’s financial aid office about the steps to receive financial aid for the coursework taken at Nassau Community College (“host school”)

 Once your completed application is processed by the Office of the Registrar, you will receive information in the mail with your NCC ID number and instructions on how to register online for your approved courses.
-Registration for Winterim 2016 will begin November 23rd, 2015 at 8:00 a.m.
+Registration for Winterim will begin in late October.

-You can also check the status of your application go to myncc.
+You can also check the status of your application, go to myncc.
 You will need your NCC Student ID which will be mailed to you.
-Your password would be your date of birth (mmddyy)
+Your password is your date of birth (mmddyy)